 - Fill a medium to large-sized bowl with ice and place the nut milk bag or cheesecloth directly over the bowl and strain the mixture into the bowl.
 Pulp left inside the bag should be discarded.

 - Rinse blender once again.
-Add Horchata back to the blender and add cinnamon and honey and blast on high until well blended.
+Add Horchata back to the blender and add cinnamon, honey, seal salt, and lemon juice and blast on high until well blended.
 Pour into a glass jar and store in the fridge for up to 3 days.
 Always shake before serving.
 Since no stabilizers are used you'll have to shake the mixture every time you want to serve it.

 - Serve over ice.
 It's best over ice.